-On Thursday morning Royal Dutch Shell (RDS) released financial results covering the fourth quarter of 2019 (“4Q19”).
-I think it is fair to say the market reaction has not been overly positive: as I type the stock is down circa 3.4% in New York, which follows similar trading earlier on in both London and Amsterdam.
+On Thursday morning Royal Dutch Shell (RDS) released financial results covering Q4 2019.
+I think it is fair to say the market reaction has not been overly positive.
+The stock is down circa 3.4% in New York, which follows similar trading earlier on in both London and Amsterdam.
 Now, the last time I covered Shell on The Compound Investor was last summer.
 Brent crude traded for around $62.30 apiece at the time, while it currently languishes in the $58.40 per barrel area.
 Perhaps unsurprisingly, Shell ADSs have lost around 14% of their value over the same period.

-Usually when it comes to Shell most folks want to hear about one thing and one thing only: the dividend.
+Usually when it comes to Shell, most folks want to hear about one thing and one thing only: the dividend.
 Alongside its quarterly results announcement the oil & gas giant declared a static $0.94 per ADS quarterly cash dividend.
 Readers will no doubt notice that quarterly net profit came in lower than its dividend commitment in the fourth quarter.
 Over the year as a whole, the $4.08 per ADS that Shell made in net income just about covers its dividend obligation with a tiny amount of change left over.

 The Buyback Program

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!